Design and manufacture a plastic shredder for packaging and recycling

-Designing and manufacturing a plastic shredder for packaging and recycling is the goal of an educational project developed as part of a partnership between the Arts et Métiers campus Arts et Métiers and Polytech Angers.
-Engineering students from the Grande Ecole Program and preparatory class students worked on a joint project to design a plastic shredder.
-Let's take a look back at this collective project at the heart of sustainable development issues!
+The goal of an educational project developed through a partnership between the Arts et Métiers campus Arts et Métiers and Polytech Angers is to design and build a plastic shredder for processing and recycling plastics.
+Engineering students from Grande Ecole Engineering Programme students in preparatory classes have collaborated on a joint project to design a plastic shredder.
+Here’s a look back at this collective project at the heart of sustainable development!

 "Having our first-year engineering students work with preparatory class students on a promising and structuring project related to sustainable development issues is very enriching for our students," explain Philippe Dal Santo and Laurent Guillaumat, professor and research professor at the Angers campus, and Laurent Saintis from Polytech.